jonathantorres/ng-annotate/README.md

 ## Reference-following
 ng-annotate follows references.
-This works iff the referenced declaration is
+This works if the referenced declaration is
 a) a function declaration or
 b) a variable declaration with an initializer.
 Modifications to a reference outside of its declaration site are ignored by ng-annotate.